 What is colon cancer?

 FAP is caused by mutations of the APC (adenomatous polyposis coli) gene on chromosome 5.
-APC is a tumor suppressor gene, which means that it prevents uncontrolled cell growth.
+APC is a tumor suppressor gene, which means that it controls cell growth.
 People who inherit a mutated form of this gene develop growths called polyps in their colon.
 By age 15, they may have hundreds of these polyps.
 Polyps are not cancerous at first, but if they aren't treated, they will develop into colon cancer.

 HNPCC (also called Lynch syndrome) is caused by mutations in one of several genes that fix damaged DNA.
 People who inherit one of these mutations have a much greater risk of accumulating mutations that will lead to uncontrolled cell growth and cancer.